SudoSuBash/apt/doc/external-installation-planner-protocol.md

-- **Immediate-Configuration:** (option, unset by default) A boolean value defining if the planner should try to configure all packages as quickly as possible (true) or shouldn't perform any kind of immediate configuration at all (false).
+- **Immediate-Configuration:** (option, unset by default) A boolean value defining if the planner should try to configure all packages as quickly as possible (true) or should not perform any kind of immediate configuration at all (false).
 If not explicitly set with this field the planner is free to pick either mode or implementing e.g. a mode which configures only packages immediately if they are flagged as